Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 void SERVER_RETURN(struct call_enclave_arg_t *arg) __attribute__((noreturn))
 ```

-+ Description: Callee enclave uses this interface to return to the caller enclave, as well as the return IPC structure.
++ Description: Callee enclave calls this function to return back to the caller enclave, and transfers the return IPC structure in the meantime.
 + Parameter:
   + arg: The IPC structure.